Seaford Eyesore Owner Slapped with £2,700 Charge After Garden Rubbish Blitz

-A Seaford resident who failed to heed a council order to clear their eyesore garden which was piled high with rubbish has been given a £2,700 charge on their house.
+A Seaford resident ignored a council order to clear a garden piled high with rubbish.
+The result?
+A hefty £2,700 charge slapped on their house.

-It took council contractors two and a half days to remove the mess that filled the front, rear and side garden of the property in East Dean Rise.
+Council contractors spent two and a half days clearing junk stacked across the front, rear, and side gardens of the East Dean Rise property.

-Councillor Julie Carr, Cabinet Member for Recycling, Waste and Open Spaces, said: “The outside of this property had become a blight on the landscape for people living nearby and those using a footpath next to it.
+“The outside of this property had become a blight on the landscape for people living nearby and those using a footpath next to it.”

 “Anyone else who uses their garden as a junkyard should be aware that they will not get away with damaging the look of the neighbourhood.”